 • Shopify Payments setup requires choosing a plan first

 The bottom line: the free trial is for building and testing, not for selling.
 Once your store is ready, pick a plan (starting at $1/month for the first 3 months) to go live.
+For a side-by-side breakdown of every paid tier, see our guide to Shopify plans and pricing.

 Key Takeaways